 The Backgrounding Profitmeters help determine the current profitability of backgrounding, given a set of production parameters.
 Users can model a current baseline versus planned and change the key drivers of average daily gain and stocking rate for each profitmeter.

 Missouri Beef Budgets

-Updated each year in November and available for both Northern and Southern Missouri.
+Updated each year and available for both Northern and Southern Missouri.